When starting a business, finding an idea is half the battle. The other half is funding it.

 - Affiliate marketing.
 Promote products from your favorite brands and earn a percentage commission when your followers buy it.

 - Selling merchandise.
-Add your brand name, logo, or catchphrase to merchandise.
-Loyal followers will pay to wear it.
+Add your brand name, logo, or catchphrase to merchandise and sell it using print on demand.

-Entrepreneurs have used this route to raise cash for a product-based business.
-YouTuber Emma Chamberlain, for example, started posting videos on YouTube back in 2017.
-She launched her first direct-to-consumer business, Chamberlain Coffee, to capitalize on her audience just two years later.
+Creator Emma Chamberlain started posting videos on YouTube back in 2017, and has since built a massive following.
+She launched her first direct-to-consumer business, Chamberlain Coffee, to monetize her internet fame just two years later.

 2. Write a business plan

 A business plan is the blueprint for how you’ll grow your business.
 The contents of yours will depend on the low-cost business model you’ve chosen.
-But generally, it includes:
+But generally, a business plan includes the following:

 - Company description.
 An overview of the company you’re about to start, including the business model and legal structure.